 The questionnaire was complemented by in-depth interviews with a selection of stakeholders that suitably reflected the main wind energy sub-sectors and EU countries.
 The interviews were carried out by phone, e-mail or face-to-face.
 They were aimed at verifying the data obtained from the questionnaires and at addressing some of the topics that could not be dealt with, notably a more thorough explanation of the job profiles demanded by the industry and the scarcity problem.

-By the end of August 2008, 324 valid questionnaires had been received, implying a rate of responses of around 30%.
-When looking at the size of the companies that replied, it is clear that most large turbine and component manufacturers, as well as the major utilities answered the questionnaire, implying that the percentage of jobs they reported was higher (around 60%) than suggested by the analysis by number of replies.
+By the end of August 2008, 324 valid questionnaires had been received, implying a rate of responses of around 30 per cent.
+When looking at the size of the companies that replied, it is clear that most large turbine and component manufacturers, as well as the major utilities, answered the questionnaire, which means that the proportion of replies received is not an accurate representation of the significant contribution to overall wind.

 Country Nr. of direct jobs Austria 270 Belgium 1,161 Bulgaria 91 Cyprus 1 Czech Republic 52 Denmark 9,875 Estonia 5 Finland 194 France 2,076 Germany 17,246 Greece 812 Hungary 11 Ireland 870 Italy 1,048 Latvia 6 Lithuania 6 The Netherlands 824 Poland 312 Portugal 425 Romania 27 Slovakia 22 Slovenia 4 Spain 10,986 Sweden 1,234 United Kingdom 2,753 Rest of Europe 70 TOTAL 50,380

-Figure 7.2: Number of questionnaires received by type of company, source EWEA, 2008.
+Figure 7.2: Number of Questionnaires Received by Type of Company

-The figures are impressive for this type of survey, but supplementary sources need to be used to fill in the gaps and validate results.
+The figures are good for this type of survey, but supplementary sources need to be used to fill in the gaps and validate results.
 This has been done in several ways:

-- The use of thematic surveys and I-O analysis carried out in Denmark, France, Germany and Spain.
+- The use of thematic surveys and input/output analysis carried out in Denmark, France, Germany and Spain.
 The latter two countries base their numbers on questionnaires very similar to the ones used by EWEA, an exhaustive analysis of the governmental registers for tax-related purposes and the application of national input-output tables and other technical coefficients to estimate the indirect effects.
-The Danish Wind Industry Association, in turn, collects information about employment from all its members on an annual basis and then predicts indirect and induced jobs through technical coefficients and multipliers.
+The Danish Wind Energy Association collects information about employment from all its members on an annual basis and then predicts indirect and induced jobs through technical coefficients and multipliers.
 ADEME bases its estimates on net production/ employment ratios (imports have been disregarded).

 - The review of the annual reports/websites of the main wind energy companies, notably the large wind energy manufacturers, component manufacturers, wind energy developers and utilities.
 As these companies are active in the stock market, they publish some information on their activities and structure that can be used to estimate wind energy figures.

-Additionally, EWEA is engaged in an in-depth examination of the factors that are behind the repeatedly reported shortage of workers in the wind energy business and the profiles that are particularly difficult to find.
-This has been done through in-depth interviews (conducted face-to-face, by e-mail and by phone) with the Human Resources managers of a selection of wind energy companies from the different branches and geographical areas.
-The results were compared with those of the answers to questions 7 to 10 of the general questionnaire.
+Additionally, EWEA is engaged in an in-depth examination of the factors that are behind the repeatedly reported shortage of workers in the wind energy sector and the profiles that are particularly difficult to find.
+This has been done through in-depth interviews (conducted face-to-face, by e-mail and by phone) with the human resources managers of a selection of wind energy companies from the different branches and geographical areas.
+The results were compared with those of the answers to questions 7-10 of the general questionnaire.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.